ramigs/strapi-nuxt-article/strapi-nuxt.md

 ![Strapi Reset Password](./strapi-reset-password.png)

 ## Token Expiration

+"Great!
+We have now done a lot, but something is still missing because the"

 One last thing before we wrap up. once we get a 401 unauthorized error we need to redirect the user to the login page.